 The Founding Fathers gave the press a First Amendment protection because the media was supposed to be a watchdog of government and made that privilege to keep said government accountable to the people.
 Journalists were never intended to be friends with the powerful, go to their parties, donate to their campaigns and give off the stench of favoritism.
 Journalists were never given that First Amendment protection as a shield for lies, lack of industry standards and ethics like the use of anonymous sources, lack of attribution, one-sided accusations without thorough investigation and verification; you know, Journalism 1.01.

-Sorry, if a journalist intentionally attempts to injure a politician using false information, he or she shouldn’t be allowed to use the First Amendment as a shield.
-Anyone with a modicum of common sense would see how that abuse could spiral out of control by nefarious individuals and/or news outlets.
-Kinda’ like what we have now.
+Sorry, if a journalist intentionally attempts to injure a politician or private citizen using false information, he or she shouldn’t be allowed to use the First Amendment as a shield.
+But they do, and they sure whine like stuck pigs with any assertion that THEY may have to get a taste of their own medicine and have their dirty laundry revealed to the public.

 Another problem is how journalism students ARE taught nowadays.
 Instead of going into what should be a very boring profession where they’re hired to simply report what happened, many narcissists seek to be activists as well and “make a difference” by any means necessary.
 See: Katie Couric.